hankshyu/SnakeGame/README.md

 > PIA KRISHNANKUTTY 18 July, 2020 02:00 pm IST

 ## How to play?

 ### 1.Greetings and select your level

 <p align="center">
   <img src="docs/select_37.mov" alt="select" width="550">
 </p>

+A green coloured snake greets the player, press any button would proceed to the level selection state.
+There are 3 levels to challange, with respective game time, player could hit buttons to switch between states and select them by pushing to select button.
+There's instrucion print on the
 ### 2.Three Levels to challange: